yoser174/corelims/README.md

 # corelims

-coreLIS is a opensource Laboratory Information Management Systems
+coreLIS is a Laboratory Information Management Systems

 # cara install